-This indicator is the aggregate of all enrolled students in the nine universities in the University of Louisiana System.
+This indicator is the aggregate of all enrolled students at McNeese State University.

 Each university submits the SSPS data electronically to the Board of Regents.
 The Board of Regents performs numerous edits and works with the campuses/system to correct errors.
 When all campus submissions are complete, the Regents' staff builds a master file for SSPS.